How we restore power

 1. A power outage is reported

-2. Clearing hazards and making safe
+2. Clearing hazards for safety

 3. Crews assigned